|Nutrition Facts (per serving)|

 Many dishes in Japanese cuisine can easily be made vegan, as is the case for this traditional Japanese New Year's soup, known as zoni, also called ozoni (honorific term).
 Ozoni is a soup consisting of vegetables and mochi (rice cake) and may include chicken, fish, seafood, or kamaboko (fish cake) in non-vegan versions.
 Traditionally, the soup is enjoyed for breakfast, or as the first meal of the day.

+Remove large piece of dried dashi konbu.
 Reduce heat to low.
-Add salt, and adjust to taste.
+Add salt to taste.

-Just before the ozoni is ready to be served, add a handful of the mizuna leaves, simmer for 2 to 3 minutes until it is just tender.
+Just before ozoni is ready to be served, add a handful of mizuna leaves, simmer for 2 to 3 minutes until just tender.